How Fast Can A Boat Go Depending On Horsepower? (Solved!)

 What Determines A Boat’s Speed Per Hp?

-If you want to make some distance at a good speed on the water, you want a boat with significant horsepower.
+You want a boat with significant horsepower if you want to make some distance at a good speed on the water.

 However, how much power you need depends entirely on the type of boat you have and how much it weighs.